kzyanj/Big-Data-Cup-2025/README.md

 5. Team: One of “Home”, “Away”, or “n/a” (if the puck)
 6. Player Id: The jersey number of the tracked player.
 Every row for a specific Player Id will have the same jersey number.
 Player Jersey
 Number is blank if the tracked player’s jersey number couldn’t be identified.
-7. Rink Location X (Meters), Rink Location Y (Meters): An NHL Rink is 60.96 meters wide and 25.9 meters tall (200 by 85 feet).
-The Reap data considers center ice to be X = 0, Y = 0.
-The ride side of the rink (from the perspective of the camera) is X Positive, with a maximum value of 30.48, and the left side of the rink (from the perspective of the camera) is X Negative, with a minimum value of -30.48.
-The top / far side of the rink (from the perspective of the camera) is Y Positive, with a maximum value of 12.95, and the bottom / near side of the rink (from the perspective of the camera) is Y Negative, with a minimum value of -12.95.
+7. Rink Location X (Feet), Rink Location Y (Feet)
-8. Rink Location Z (Meters): This column is always “1” for players and “0.02” for the puck, other than when a goal is scored.
+8. Rink Location Z (Feet): This column is always “1” for players and “0.02” for the puck, other than when a goal is scored.
 When a goal is scored, it’s the
-“Z” position of the puck (how high off the ice the puck is, in meters).
+“Z” position of the puck (how high off the ice the puck is, in feet).
 9. Goal Score: If a goal is scored, this column will be “G” for 1 “Puck” row around when the puck enters the goal.
 For all other rows, it will be empty.

 <br>